tweetlol/blender-farm/README.md

 - make sure to replace `renderfarm` with the actual name of server's binary

-## actual rendering
+## rendering client setup

-- use [GUI](https://github.com/LogicReinc/LogicReinc.BlendFarm/releases) for render access
+use [GUI](https://github.com/LogicReinc/LogicReinc.BlendFarm/releases) for render access

+- run the binary app [downloaded](https://github.com/LogicReinc/LogicReinc.BlendFarm/releases) (for your version of OS)